 Lost and Found

 When I arrived at Narconon, I was greeted by Doctor Adi, who promised to work with me through the process of withdrawal.
-We started a taper-off that lasted two weeks, compared to the months at home it would have taken to detox from only one of the two medications I was on.

 The withdrawal specialist kept me comfortable and provided for my needs during that two-week period.
 The side effects were not pretty but completely worth it.
 I had a bit of trouble sleeping after withdrawal, but sauna cleared that up within a week.

-At Narconon, I also received the necessary vitamins I was deficient in after my pregnancy (my condition had declined even more so after the birth of my daughter).
 The mass anxiety was gotten into check with objectives.
 Doing objectives gave me an ability to concentrate, helped me extrovert and gave me clarity.
 I felt normal for the first time in years.

 But would it continue?